tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/analysis/README.md

 ### 1.)**Total Loss**

-The figure 1 illustrates the total loss (difference in the predicted value and the actual value) of the neural network during the training per each hyperparameter.
+Figure 1 illustrates the total loss (difference in the predicted value and the actual value) of the neural network during the training per each hyperparameter.
 Depending on the obtained results, one can conclude that the training loss decreases as we increase the number of training steps.
-By changing different hyper-parameters (indicated by different colours in the graph) we can see the difference in the pattern of training losses.
+By changing different hyperparameters (indicated by different colours in the graph) we can see the difference in the pattern of training losses.

+![loss](doc_images/Total_Loss.jpeg)

 *Figure 1: Total loss of the trained neural network per different hyperparameter*

-![loss](doc_images/Total_Loss.jpeg)

 ### 2.) **Average mAP Values**

-The figure 2 depicts the mean average precision value(mAP) evaluated for each hyperparameter changed individually.
-The results of trained neural network(MobileNet V2 SSD) with different hyper-parameters are shown in the figure, together with the baseline result, indicated in the green colour.
+Figure 2 depicts the mAP value evaluated for each hyperparameter changed individually.
+The results of trained neural network(MobileNet V2 SSD) with different hyperparameters are shown in the figure, together with the baseline result, indicated in the green colour.

+![figure](doc_images/Avg_mAP.jpeg)

  *Figure 2: Average mAP value of all classes for the trained neural network per different hyperparameters*

-![figure](doc_images/Avg_mAP.jpeg)

 ### 3.) **mAP for Person**

-The figure 3 illustrates the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
+Figure 3 illustrates the mAP value evaluated for each hyperparameter changed individually.
 This is particularly evaluated for one of our classes which is 'person' and compared with the baseline result indicated in green colour in the figure below.

+![person](doc_images/mAP_person.jpeg)

  *Figure 3: Average mAP value of person for the trained neural network per different hyperparameters*

-![person](doc_images/mAP_person.jpeg)

 ### 4.) **mAP for Bicycle**

-The figure 4 depicts the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
+Figure 4 depicts the mAP value evaluated for each hyperparameter changed individually.
 This is particularly evaluated for one of our classes which is 'Bicycle' and compared with the baseline result indicated in green colour in the figure below.

+![bicycle](doc_images/mAP_bicycle.jpeg)

  *Figure 4: Average mAP value of bicycle for the trained neural network per different hyperparameters*

-![bicycle](doc_images/mAP_bicycle.jpeg)

 ### 5.) **mAP for Car**

-The figure 5 shows the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
+Figure 5 shows the mAP value evaluated for each hyperparameter changed individually.
 This is particularly evaluated for one of our classes which is 'car' and compared with the baseline result indicated in green colour in the figure below.

+![car](doc_images/mAP_Car.jpeg)

  *Figure 5: Average mAP value of car for the trained neural network per different hyperparameters*

-![car](doc_images/mAP_Car.jpeg)